Battle of Flores (1592): Madre de Deus

 On 3 August Dainty sighted a large ship heading directly towards them and as it drew nearer, its enormous size became apparent.
 The carrack was far larger than Santa Cruz, fully three times the size of England's biggest ship.
 Madre de Deus was attacked by the much smaller Dainty.
 Around midday Newport's Golden Dragon, followed by Roebuck - bigger than Dainty, but only a fraction of the Madre, joined the fray.
 These were followed at two-hour intervals by Foresight and Prudence in the evening.
 The Dainty had her foremast shot away and was out of the battle for five hours.

 The English hoped to avoid sinking their opponent and to prevent her from running aground.
 The damage on Madre de Deus's defences was becoming serious.
-With her bow rigging all but disabled, Burrough sent Roebuck which then crashed into Madre de Deus, followed by Foresight.
+With her bow rigging all but disabled, Burgh sent Roebuck which then crashed into Madre de Deus, followed by Foresight.
 Both moved directly under her main guns.
 The English boarded her in the dark at 10 pm.
 Golden Dragon, Sampson, and Tiger and the repaired Dainty came up in support.
 The English took the ship after a bloody hand-to-hand combat.

 The bloody decks of Madre De Deus were strewn with bodies, especially around the helm.
 The carrack was nearly destroyed when a cabin full of cartridges caught fire, and only quick English action saved the prize.
-Burrough spared Captain Fernão de Mendonça and the rest of the wounded, sending them ashore.
-Burrough was trying to keep his own Roebuck afloat, as it had sustained damage when it crashed into Madre.
-Only when Burrough came aboard and claimed the prize in the name of the Queen did pillaging stop.
+Burgh spared Captain Fernão de Mendonça and the rest of the wounded, sending them ashore.
+Burgh was trying to keep his own Roebuck afloat, as it had sustained damage when it crashed into Madre.
+Only when Burgh came aboard and claimed the prize in the name of the Queen did pillaging stop.
 Sailors were stripped of "stolen" goods; however, this proved only temporary.

 The carrack was quickly repaired, heavily guarded by all ships, and the expedition set sail for England.
-Bazan now closed in on the English but he was too late; for a hundred leagues he pursued the English in vain before returning to Spain.
+Bazán now closed in on the English but he was too late; for a hundred leagues he pursued the English in vain before returning to Spain.
 The fleet reached the English Channel in early September without incident.